presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/KeywordParameters.rst

       f(2, z = 10)

-.. mchoicemf:: test_questionkeyword_params_3
+.. mchoice:: test_questionkeyword_params_3
    :answer_a: 2
    :answer_b: 3
    :answer_c: 5
    :answer_d: 7
-   :answer_e: Runtime error since two different values are provided for x
+   :answer_e: Runtime error since two different values are provided for x.
-   :correct: e
    :feedback_a: 2 is bound to x since it's the first value, but so is 5, based on keyword
    :feedback_b:
    :feedback_c: 5 is bound to x by keyword, but 2 is also bound to it by virtue of being the value and not having a keyword.
 In the online environment, it actually allows this, but not in a proper python interpreter.
    :feedback_d:
    :feedback_e: 2 is bound to x since it's the first value, but so is 5, based on keyword
+   :correct: e

    What value will be printed for x?